igorpecovnik/hostapd/README.md

 ![](https://raw.githubusercontent.com/igorpecovnik/hostapd/master/bin/hostapd.png)

-This is a script to compile, patch and pack hostapd deamon.
-It can be used as a drop-in replacement for Debian and Ubuntu based distributions.
+This is a script to compile, patch and pack hostapd deamon **from sources**.
+It can be used as a drop-in replacement **for Debian and Ubuntu** based distributions.

-You can choose between development and stable version but you always get those two patches on the top:
+You can choose between four combinations:

+- development
+- stable

+and

+- default / all others
+- Realtek adapters

-- option to control HT coexistance separate from noscan (to force 40Mhz channels)
+In all cases you get a new option **to control HT coexistance separate from noscan** - to force 40Mhz channels.
-- driver interface for rtl871x driver (to use with some realtek adapters)

 ```bash
 sudo apt-get -y install git